PixelMelt/manifold-server/README.md

 - **Custom MOTD**: You can set any number of messages to be displayed when a player opens the server list.
 - **General command changes**
 - **Terminal coloring**
+- **Landing site**: A simple landing site that displays the servers url.

 ## Docker setup
 ```